-(3) Ratings for Non-Floating Oil Recovery and Containment
+(3) Ratings for Group 5Non-FloatingOil Recovery and Containment

-An oil spill response organization may apply for a rating within an area contingency plan or a response planning area, or county within a response planning area, to provide non-floating oil (as defined "Non-floating Oil" in section 790) recovery services.
-This rating may be applied for by submitting:
+An oil spill response organization may apply for a rating within an area contingency plan or a response planning area, or county within a response planning area, to provide Group 5non-floating oil (as defined under "Persistent Non-floating Oil" in section 790) recovery services.
+This rating may be applied for by submitting-either:

-(A) A valid no floating oil classification, issued by the U.S. Coast Guard; and
+(A) A valid non-floating oil classification issued by the U.S. Coast Guard; and

 (B) A copy of its application that was approved for a U.S. Coast Guard non-floating oil classification.
 If the application does not contain a list and description of equipment and personnel, then such information must also be submitted.
-Pursuant to section 819.05, any subsequent change in the application to the U.S. Coast Guard, supporting documents, or the classification issued, must be submitted to OSPR within 14 calendar days; and

-(C) An adaptation of the oil spill response organization's estimated deployment times for detection and recovery assets to the Coast Guard Captain of the Port zones or Alternate Classification Cities that are listed in its U.S. Coast Guard non-floating oil classification application.
+Pursuant to section 819.05, any subsequent change in the application to the U.S. Coast Guard, supporting documents, or the classification issued, must be submitted to OSPR within 14 calendar days; and detection and recovery assets to the Coast Guard Captain of the Port zones or Alternate Classification Cities that are listed in its U.S. Coast Guard non-floating oil classification application.
 This adaptation should apply Captain of the Port and Alternate Classification Cities deployment times to the applicable area contingency plan or geographic response plan to demonstrate that the oil spill response organization is capable of deploying detection and recovery assets in that area within 24 hours of a non-floating oil spill.
 Submission of this adaption satisfies the requirements for 819.02(e)(2).